How to Get Hidden Field Value in jQuery?

 Get Hidden Field Value By type In jQuery

-We can also get the value of the input hidden field by targetting the field with a type attribute.
+We can also get the value of the input hidden field by targeting the field with an type attribute.
 You just have to pass the type attribute in the jQuery selector to get the value.

-Taken same above HTML code example that has input field and has type attribute as hidden and also has one button for the trigger event.
+Taken same above HTML code example has an input field and has type attribute as hidden and also has one button for the trigger event.

 Let’s get the value of this field with a type attribute.
 Make sure you have passed the type attribute and its value.
 We will target this field the same as we did in the last example with the name attribute.
-Just replace the name with type and ita value.
+Just replace the name with the type and its value.

 See, we just replace the name selector with the type attribute selector and get the value of it using val() method.

-Note: If you have more than one input type hidden fields then I would suggest you use the other three methods to get the value of fields.
+Note: Use other methods to get field values if you have multiple hidden input types.
 Because the type=hidden would be the same and it will populate the correct value of that field.

 Get Hidden Field Value By Custom Attribute In jQuery